-It is the Firm's policy that whereas the Principles for Businesses are expressed as obligations on the Firm itself, these are also to be treated as directly applicable to all ARs of the Firm and all individuals within the Firm and an AR.
-Not all of the Principles will be equally relevant to each individual (e.g. many in the Firm will have nothing to do with the maintenance of the Firm's financial resources - Principle 4), but the Principles are to be interpreted broadly and, where in any doubt, regarded as applicable.
+It is the Firm's policy that whereas the Principles for Businesses are expressed as obligations on the Firm itself, these are also to be treated as directly applicable to all ARs of the Firm and all individuals within the Firm and within its AR.
+Not all of the Principles will be equally relevant to each individual (e.g. many in the Firm will have nothing to do with the maintenance of the Firm's financial resources - Principle 4), and Principle 12 will not apply to the Firm nor its ARs because neither the Firm nor its ARs deal directly or indirectly with retail clients and are not considered to materially impact the outcomes of retail clients.
+However, the Principles are to be interpreted broadly and, where in any doubt, regarded as applicable.
 Some of the Principles are directly relevant to all (e.g. conducting the Firm's business with integrity) and must be borne in mind at all times.
 Staff members must report to the Compliance Officer if:

-- They know or suspect that they have or anyone else in the Firm or an AR has breached any of the Principles. - They consider that any of the Firm's procedures is inconsistent with the Principles. - They are asked, directly or indirectly, to act in a way that they consider breaches any Principle.
+- They know or suspect that they have or anyone else in the Firm or an AR has breached any of the Principles. - They consider that any procedures of the Firm or its ARs are inconsistent with the Principles. - They are asked, directly or indirectly, to act in a way that they consider breaches any Principle.